 11. Check if the Device ID field captures the device serial number, 22334455, associated with Janelle Kouma.
-Verify that data from the RPM devices is being sent to Accuhealth and associated with the correct patient.
+Verify that data from the RPM devices are being sent to Accuhealth and associated with the correct patient.
 12. For the following devices, turn on each device and follow the provided instructions to take a measurement: a. blood pressure monitor b. blood glucose monitoring system c. digital scale 13.
 Record the time and measurement readings as notes.
 14. Log in to the Accuhealth platform with the doctor-level user account.
 15. Click Patient Details.
 16. Under Select Patient, select Regina Houston.
 17. Under Choose a view, select Vitals.
 18. Check if the blood pressure and weight measurements are present.
 19. Under Select Patient, select Janelle Kouma.
 20. Under Choose a view, select Vitals.
 21. Check if the glucose measurement is present.
 Expected Results Accuhealth can provision the RPM devices and associate them to the intended patient enrolled in an RPM.
-Accuhealth can capture the biometric measurements for the correct patient with the assigned RPM devices.
-Actual Results Accuhealth provisioned an instance of its telehealth platform along with doctor-level accounts and sample patients associated with these accounts.
+Accube alth can canture the biometric measurements for the correct nations with the assigned RPM devices Astual Desults Actual Results Accuhealth provisioned an instance of its telehealth platform along with doctor-level accounts and sample patients associated with these accounts.
 We also received three RPM devices from Accuhealth: blood pressure monitor, blood glucose monitor, and digital scale.
 Accuhealth associated these RPM devices with the sample patients, which we verified by checking the Device ID information for each patient.
 Once the devices were received, we configured them and recorded sample measurements from each one.
 With the measurements taken, we logged in to the Accuhealth platform with the doctor-level account and viewed the Vitals information for each patient.
 As expected, the blood pressure and weight measurements were associated with Regina Houston's patient record, and the blood glucose measurement was associated with Janelle Kouma's patient record.

-Cybersecurity Framework Risk Assessment Category Testable Requirement(s) (CR-2) end-point vulnerability scanning Description Description Demonstrate the ability to perform vulnerability scans on assets and view results in a dashboard format with risk-scoring evaluations.
+Testable Requirement(s) (CR-2) end-point vulnerability scanning Description Demonstrate the ability to perform vulnerability scans on assets and Description Demonstrate the ability to perform vulnerability scans on assets and view results in a dashboard format with risk-scoring evaluations.
 Preconditions Tenable.sc has been configured with the following: organization repository security manager user account scan zones for each VLAN host discovery scan policy basic network scan policy active scans associated with each scan policy A Nessus scanner has been deployed to the Security Services VLAN and is being managed by Tenable.sc.
 The Nessus scanner has access to each scan zone.
-Procedure Perform scans and view the results.
+Procedure Perform scans and view the results .
 1. Log in to Tenable.sc with the security manager user account.
 2. Navigate to Scans > Active Scans.
-3. Under HDO Asset Scan, click the run button (▶).
+3. Under HDO Asset Scan , click the run button (▶).
 4. Wait for the HDO Asset Scan to finish.
-5. Under HDO Network Scan , click the run button (▶).
+5. Under HDO Network Scan , click the run button (►).
 6. Wait for the HDO Network Scan to finish.
 7. Click Dashboard in the menu ribbon.
 8. Check if the risk assessment results are displayed.
-Expected Results Tenable.sc and Nessus scan the HDO VLANs, identify vulnerabilities, and assign risk scores to discovered threats.
-Tenable.sc displays risk assessment scan results in the dashboard.
-Actual Results Using Tenable.sc, we ran a host discovery scan followed by a basic network scan.
-Once both scans were finished, we returned to the Tenable.sc dashboard and were able to view the results.
-The Nessus scanner was able to identify end points in the scan zones (VLANs) as well as potential vulnerabilities with associated risk scores.
+Expected Results I enable.sc and Nessus scan the HDU VLANs, identify vulnerabilities, and assign risk scores to discovered threats.
+Ienable.sc displays risk assessment scan results in the dashboard Actual Results Using Tenable.sc, we ran a nost discovery scan followed by a basic Tenchle se deshbeard and were able to view the results.
+The Nessus renable.sc dashboard and were able to view the results.
+The Nessus scamer was able to identify end points in the scan zones (VLANS) as